At Meadowbrook Elementary School, the Reggio Influenced approach has several guiding principles.

 The Role of the Environment

 The environment is seen as the third teacher (children and teachers being the first two).
 Careful consideration is given to the look and feel of the classroom environment.
-Classrooms are organized for small, medium and large group project work and with neutral colours, natural materials and calming lighting.
+Classrooms are organized for small, medium and large group project work, with neutral colours, natural materials and calming lighting.
 Areas are also designated for dramatic play, gross motor activity and free exploration.
-The outdoor environment is explored in every season with follow up activities in the classroom.
+The outdoor environment is explored in every season with follow-up activities in the classroom.

 Our Natural Environment